jpgorganizer/ioBroker.smartgarden/README.md

 ## Changelog
+### 0.4.1
+* (jpgorganizer)
+  - Dependency get's resolved now

 ### 0.4.0
 * (jpgorganizer)
   - **NOTE**: with this version an additional dependency is necessary at runtime.
-If it does not get installed together with the installation of this adapter, please install seperately with `npm install https://github.com/jpgorganizer/ioBroker.utils`
+If it does not get installed together with the installation of this adapter, please install seperately with `npm install https://github.com/jpgorganizer/ioBroker.utils` or `npm i @jpgorganizer/utils`
   - **NOTE**: you **must delete all states** of the adapter instance to install this release and please check your application carefully for necessary adjustments regarding type/role changes (see below)
   - data types of (nearly) all datapoints adjusted for compliance with ioBroker guidance:
     * states now have special ioBroker type and role instead of former `string`/`text` where applicable, e.g. `number`/`value.battery` for `batteryLevel_value` (Issue https://github.com/jpgorganizer/ioBroker.smartgarden/issues/3)